-Dr. Eka Gogichashvili is Associate Professor of Violin at Baylor University, where in addition to teaching a full violin studio, she coaches chamber music and orchestral excerpt classes.
-She performs with the Baylor Piano Trio and Eka and Kae Duo.
-Eka holds dual Bachelor of Music degrees from Balanchivadze College of Music and from Rowan University in NJ. and dual Master of Music degrees from Tbilisi State Conservatory and the Louisiana State University (LSU).
+Dr. Eka Gogichashvili is Associate Professor of Violin at Baylor University where, in addition to teaching a full violin studio, she coaches chamber music and orchestral excerpt classes.
+Eka performs with the Baylor Piano Trio and Eka and Kae Duo.
+She holds dual Bachelor of Music degrees from Balanchivadze College of Music and from Rowan University in NJ.
+She also holds dual Master of Music degrees from Tbilisi State Conservatory and the Louisiana State University (LSU).
 She completed her Doctor of Musical Arts degree at LSU with a minor in orchestral conducting.

 Patrick Herring began playing music at a very early age and hated it with a passion until they let him start hitting things.
 Since then he has received a Bachelor in Music Education from the University of North Texas and Masters in Percussion Performance from Southern Methodist University.
 Music has taken him all around the United States and he has proudly played shows in 40 out of 50 states.
 He’s looking forward to getting up to New England someday and knocking out a few more of them.

 Patrick is the Operations Manager for the Greater Dallas Youth Orchestra.
 He currently serves as the principal percussionist of the Allen Philharmonic Symphony and plays extra with many local and regional orchestras as well as theater companies and churches and anyone else that needs something hit musically.